Transforming the way the world builds

 Reducing the environmental impact of Trusscore products

 We create products that behave more responsibly and with far less impact over their lifecycles than competing products and other building material alternatives.
-Trusscore products are made from PVC, which is long-lasting and has a lower carbon manufacturing footprint than glass or metal.
-Trusscore products are 100% recyclable at end-of-life, and waste product can be reground and reused to make new materials.
+Trusscore products are made from PVC, which is has a service life of up to 100 years, has a lower carbon manufacturing footprint than glass or metal, and is 100% recyclable.
+Trusscore products can be recycled up to six or seven times to make new PVC-based building materials, and we offer a full circle recycling program so Trusscore customers can easily recycle any off-cuts or excess material from their projects.

 An estimated 75% of drywall ends up in landfills, where it makes up 25% to 40% of the national solid waste stream.
-Once it reaches landfill, drywall decomposes and produces smelly hydrogen sulfide gas.
-It can also leach sulfates into the groundwater supply.
+Once it reaches landfill, where it decomposes to produce hydrogen sulfide gas and leachate chemicals like sulfates.

 80% Wastewater Reused